Sea fishing in Croatia

 Dentex

-It grows up to 1 meter in length and 16 of weight and has a long and flattened body on both sides.
-It got its name from its strong teeth and jaws, which it uses to attack smaller fish, squid and molluscs.
+It grows up to 1 meter in length and 16 in weight and has a long and flattened body on both sides.
+It got its name from its strong teeth and jaws, which it uses to attack smaller fish, squid, and mollusks.
 The high season of fishing for it is in August and September.

 Swordfish